findy-network/findy-network.github.io/content/en/docs/slides/building-findy-agency/_index.md

 --

-Credentials i.e. facts signed by different issuers are stored in _digital wallets_.
+Credentials, i.e., facts signed by different issuers, are stored in _digital wallets_.

 --

-Using their digital wallet, identity holders can _cryptographically prove_ that the credential data is valid, and that they in fact own the credential.
+Using their digital wallet, identity holders can _cryptographically prove_ that the credential data is valid and that they, in fact, own the credential.

 --

-Proof may reveal credential attributes only partially (_selective disclosure_).
+Proofs are _zero-knowledge_ and support _selective disclosure_.

 ???

 - Identity holder can be any entity that needs to prove facts about themselves.
 For example, an individual, an organization or an IoT device can be an identity holder.
+- Zero-knowledge methods allow keeping the issuer signature and parts of the signed message secret.
+Thus it is possible to:
+  - Prove that the attribute exists in the credential, but do not reveal its value.
+  - Reveal the value of an attribute without revealing any other attributes.
 - Findy Agency provides the digital wallet service together with needed communication capabilities to identity holders.

 ---